 - A physician should evaluate any child suspected of suffering from sleep apnea before any orthodontic treatment is initiated for the purpose of addressing it.
 At Schur Orthodontics, we will happily work in tandem with your or your child’s physician to find a cure.

 - Opens new tab to learn moreCPAP positive air pressure devices are considered the gold standard for sleep apnea treatment.
 However, compliance is low because patients have to wear a mask or nasal device for air delivery.
 If you have orthodontic or surgical treatment for airway or sleep apnea reasons, then a sleep physician should reassess you following the treatment.

 - Your treating doctor should inform you of both the risks and potential benefits of any proposed treatment.

 - If your or your child’s physician doesn’t seem to take your airway concerns seriously, consider consulting with a sleep physician.

-- Be wary of anyone who seems to prescribe the same treatment for everyone, of dentists/orthodontists who diagnose sleep apnea, or of dentists/orthodontists who treat sleep apnea without the input of a physician.
+- Be wary of anyone who prescribes the same treatment for everyone, dentists and orthodontists who diagnose sleep apnea, and dentists and orthodontists who treat sleep apnea without the input of a physician.